xenloops/Red-team-notes/04_host_recon.md

 ## HTTPS Offloading

 Some orgs use a proxy to decrypt incoming HTTPS traffic to inspect the plaintext HTTP.
-Use tools like [Covenant](https://github.com/cobbr/Covenant) for certificate pinning to avoid.
+Use tools like [Covenant](https://github.com/cobbr/Covenant) for certificate pinning to avoid this.

 ## Content Filtering / AV Scanning